fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 <!--A short (~200 word) description of the technical issue being addressed.-->

-Originally designed to be a crowdfunding tool, Tokens now have a painful period of transition to being a Utility Token, to provide their service to the token holders.
+Originally designed to be a crowdfunding tool, Tokens now have a painful period of transition to being a Utility Token, to provide their service to the Token holders.
 Many projects and companies lack sufficient Smart Contract functionalities in their Tokens, which makes it difficult to support the fundamentals of their business venture and to apply it to real-world services and products.

 The following interface designs are based on the fundamental features and aspects of a **Robust Tokenisation** that businesses need.
 This including removing the difficulties of secure bindings among smart contracts and on-chains and off-chains integration.
 We, FundersToken based on our experience, understanding of the Token Standards that are available in the market, FundersToken have made several improvements on the Token Standards aiming to build a Native Token Environment, a friendly environment for Tokens.

-FundersToken have also developed a **Token transfer relay**, which simulates blockchains in the form of smart contracts for the Tokens, and releases end-users from the need and limitation of only using Ether as transaction fee (gas fee) when making a token transfer.
+FundersToken have also developed a **Token transfer relay**, which simulates blockchains in the form of smart contracts for the Tokens, and releases end-users from the need and limitation of only using Ether as transaction fee (gas fee) when making a Token transfer.

 ## Motivation